How to find us

 The Recreation Ground

 Stapleford Tennis Club has always been a very friendly, family-orientated and welcoming club, open to any and all from the village and surroundings.
+The Club shares the LTA's mission and purpose, which is to "Get more people playing tennis more often" in order to enrich lives through tennis.
 There are a few serious and skillfull players, but the majority enjoy it as a sociable activity with a better calories-in:calories-out ratio than a trip to a cafe or pub.
-Membership fees are a necessary evil because of the arrangement whereby all court maintenance - both regular annual needs and long-term periodic refurbishment - is paid for by the club, who also pay a small annual rent to the Parish Council.
+Membership fees have always been a necessary evil because of the arrangement whereby all court maintenance - both regular annual needs and long-term periodic refurbishment - was paid for by the club, who also paid a small annual rent to the Parish Council.

 In 2014 and 2015 we ran successful and popular Junior Coaching sessions, as well as having various Open Sessions for non-members.
 At that time our membership numbers topped 200 members, split roughly evenly between male and female, adult and child; this was far in excess of the LTA's standard expectation of numbers of members per court for a club such as this.

 In 2016 we extended the coaching to some Adult sessions, but take-up was dissapointing.
 We decided in 2017 that we would have to suspend our coaching programme as well as club sessions, because of the poor state of the playing surface which was evidently putting clients off.
 We also reduced membership fees in successive years to compensate for the deterioration of the surface, and then in 2019 stopped taking fees altogether.
 Consequently we now have no income at all, and have been eating through our sinking fund just to keep up the basic maintenance.